jackeyemean/HTML-Table-to-JSON/README.md

-# HTML Table to JSON or CSV File

 ## Overview
 This browser extension allows users to scrape HTML tables from web pages and download them as JSON or CSV files.
 This is a straightforward tool with a simple interface made for extracting and saving data in a structured format without manual copying.